-He also drove the closed Costin-Nathan GT prototype alongside Mike Beckwith in the Le Mans 24 hours, but it was retired with electrical issues in hour five.
+Additionally, Nathan also drove the closed Costin-Nathan GT prototype alongside Mike Beckwith in the Le Mans 24 hours.
+Unfortunately, the vehicle did not complete the race and was retired with electrical issues in hour five.

-Not letting setbacks hold him back, Roger won 13 trophies in 1964 driving a Brabham BT8 Climax 2ltr, including the Aintree Trophy, Martini International Trophy, Daily Mirror Trophy and the Onyx Trophy – settling five new lap records along the way.
-He won the Ouston Gold Cup and set an outright circuit record in the same car the next year, replacing the engine with a 4.5ltr Oldsmobile V8.
+Not letting minor hurdles hold him back, Roger won 13 trophies in 1964 driving a Brabham BT8 Climax 2ltr.
+His titles included the: Aintree Trophy, Martini International Trophy, Daily Mirror Trophy, and the Onyx Trophy – and settling five new lap records along the way.
+Only a year later, he won the Ouston Gold Cup and set an outright circuit record in the same car, replacing the engine with a 4.5ltr Oldsmobile V8.

 Since 1967, Roger Nathan has been building, modifying and developing sports cars, with notable vehicles including the Astra Climax, the Nathan GT and the Nathan Hillman GT.
 Impressively he was always ahead of the curve when it came to developing vehicles and using ingenuity to build the best on the circuit.